 It can be challenging for online students to foster such relationships.
 In later years, the lack of a solid network can become limiting when looking for references or even when you want to look back and reminisce.

-Deciding whether or not to enroll in an online college is a highly personal decision, one that can only be made after factoring in finances, time constraints and the level of motivation and discipline required.
+Deciding whether or not to enroll in an online college is a highly personal decision.
+It can only be made after factoring in finances, time constraints and the level of motivation and discipline required.

-Enrolling in an online college is a cost-effective solution but the truth is, only those students who are highly motivated, disciplined and organized do well in online colleges, while those who do not have these attributes find themselves struggling to stay on track.
+Enrolling in an online college is a cost-effective solution.
+But the truth is, only those students who are highly motivated, disciplined and organized do well in online colleges.
+Those who do not have these attributes find themselves struggling to stay on track.